-If you decide to continue studying in Scotland after your initial studies, you need to apply for a new Tier 4 visa.
+If you decide to continue studying in Scotland after your initial studies, you need to apply for a new Student visa.
 There are limits on how long you can remain in Scotland as a student and you must show your new course represents academic progress.
 You can find out about eligibility and how to apply on the Home Office website.

 If you want to come to Scotland to study, generally you must first secure a place at a licensed education institution, which can then sponsor you for your visa application.
 There are a number of additional requirements you must meet in order to obtain your student visa.
 For further information visit ‘Study in Scotland’ website.